victor-m-p/cultural-landscapes/README.md

 ![](fig/svg/landscape_dendrogram_labels.svg)

 Code for "Inferring Cultural Landscapes with the Inverse Ising Model" (https://www.mdpi.com/1099-4300/25/2/264) accepted in *Entropy* on the 25th of January 2023.
 We would be very grateful for comments, questions, and thoughts.
+Parts of the analysis are easily reproducible, but a full reproduction is currently not possible since the raw dataset exceeds GitHub size limits.
+If a full reproduction is desired, please contact the authors.

 ```
 @article{poulsen2023inferring,